 Take the Census today at: https://my2020census.gov/

 Once a decade, the U.S. Census counts our population and households, providing the basis for reapportioning congressional seats, redistricting, and distributing more than $675 billion in federal funds annually to support states, counties and communities’ vital programs — impacting housing, education, transportation, employment, health care and public policy.

 What to Expect

-For the first time ever, the U.S. Census Bureau will accept responses online, but you can still respond by phone or mail if you prefer.
+The U.S. Census Bureau accepts responses online, but you can still respond by phone or mail if you prefer.
 Invitations to respond to the 2020 Census are in the mail.
 The mailing includes instructions on how to respond online.
 Although, you don't have to wait until you get your invitation.
 Just go to https://my2020census.gov/ and use your address to get started.